Get engagement insights delivered to your inbox

 1. Look into collaboration tools

 To maintain a high productivity level, your employees must work together as a team.
 In fact, a recent study shows that companies that focus on collaboration within the workplace are five times more likely to achieve high levels of productivity.
 To make this happen, your HR focus must be on coordinating with management to provide workers with the tools they need to create a team-oriented workplace.
 Not only will collaboration tools boost productivity, but it will improve communication and alignment in the workplace.

 2. Improve HR communications

 How an HR team communicates to their employees is very important.
 For example, when a new hire starts, they’re relying heavily on their job description to shed light on what their responsibilities are.
 From day one, HR’s focus needs to on the quality of their communication plans.
 Employees should have clear job descriptions that detail not only job duties, but expectations and company values as well.

 In addition, the HR team should take the lead in communicating company news and information to the workforce.
 For example, HR can use emails, newsletters, or an internal communication platform to announce changes, celebrate accomplishments, highlight company information, and more.
 By keeping staff up to date on company-wide information, employees are constantly informed and not surprised by anything.
 Employees value transparency and HR can help facilitate it.

 3. Leverage employee recognition and rewards

-According to a recent survey, 35 percent of workers list lack of employee recognition as the number one hinderance to productivity.
+According to a recent survey, 35 percent of workers list lack of employee recognition as the number one hindrance to productivity.
 These results show that if your company doesn’t have an engaging employee recognition and rewards program in place, productivity could suffer.
 On the other hand, frequent and meaningful employee recognition can increase team morale, bolster employee engagement, strengthen employee happiness, and improve productivity rates.

 The right technology can help to streamline your employee recognition and rewards program by making it quick and easy for employees to provide recognition on a frequent basis.
 You can leverage both monetary and social recognition, as well as fun visuals, such as gifs, to personalize each recognition.